kide-vm/kide/README.md

 ## Contributing to rubyx

 Probably best to talk to me, if it's not a typo or so.
+For beginners i have written a [BeginnersGuide](./BeginnersGuide.md) to start from zero.

 I've started to put some github issues out, some basic some not so.
 Also there is a todo for the adventurous (bigger things, no BIG things).